The Supreme Court Just Unanimously Struck Down a Challenge to the Abortion Pill

 Conceding there were reproductive rights battles yet to be fought, a coalition of anti-abortion medical groups and doctors—represented by the Alliance Defending Freedom, the most powerful religious law firm in the country— launched an audacious attack on the Food and Drug Administration, challenging its regulation of mifepristone, a key component of medication abortions.

 Today, in a unanimous decision, the Supreme Court swatted away that challenge in the case FDA v.
 Alliance for Hippocratic Medicine.
-The ruling, written by Trump appointee Justice Brett Kavanaugh, held that anti-abortion doctors and groups lacked standing to bring the lawsuit.
+The ruling, written by Trump appointee Justice Brett Kavanaugh, held that anti-abortion doctors and groups lacked standing to bring the lawsuit because they could not show that the FDA regulations caused them or their members any direct harm.
 Read the opinion here

 “Given the broad and comprehensive conscience protections guaranteed by federal law,” Justice Kavanaugh wrote, “the plaintiffs have not shown—and cannot show—that FDA’s actions will cause them to suffer any conscience injury.”